 Paddle Board Rentals in Austin

 The best place to start is at a local outdoor rental shop; see our full list of recommended shops in the area.
 The people at these stores can get you up and out with all the essential gear and tell you where to go.
 Check out spots along Lady Bird Lake to learn from local experts and convenient access points.
-Options like Epic SUP, the Rowing Dock, Live Love Paddle and others offer affordable gear by the hour or by the day.
+Options like Epic SUP, Rowing Dock, Live Love Paddle, Austin Rowing Club and others offer affordable gear by the hour or by the day.

 Where to Go Paddle Boarding in Austin